-How to release rehabilitated and over-wintered hedgehogs back to the wild.
+How to release rehabilitated hedgehogs and over-wintered hedgehogs back to the wild.

-I release hedgehogs back to the wild year round except for in the middle of Winter.
+I release hedgehogs that have been treated in the hedgehog hospital back to the wild year round except for in the middle of Winter.
 To give the hedgehogs the best chance, here are some of the factors I bear in mind when releasing.

 I also avoid releasing when there is lots of rain forecast, especially torrential storms – all the available nest sites may be too damp.
 In Spring, I take my cue from when the wild hedgehogs are up and about and being seen regularly in my garden.
-In York, this is usually April/May.
+Historically in York this has been April/May but in recent years, due to climate change, it can be as early as March.
 It is important to remember though that local conditions will vary, especially between the city and countryside so it is wise to check with your local hedgehog rescue and keep an eye on your local weather forecast.